tekumara/notes/aws-s3.md

 ## S3 Bucket Keys

 S3 bucket keys can bypass KMS IAM perms, eg: changes to the source KMS key policy may not be immediately propagated to the bucket key which is a copy of the KMS key.

+## Folders

+From the console you can create a folder, which [creates an empty object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html#create-folder) with the name of the folder eg: `myfolder/`